FDSN/source-identifiers/definition.rst

    forbidden as it conflicts with previous usage for designating empty locations.

-*Channel*: A sequence of codes that identify the band, source and position.
-Values for each of these codes are defined in :ref:`channel-codes`.
+*Channel*: A sequence of codes that identify the band, source and subsource.
+Definition and values for each of these codes are in :ref:`channel-codes`.

     **Band**: Indicates the sampling rate range and response band of the data source.

     **Source**: Identifies an instrument or other data source.

-    **Position**: Identifies the orientation or otherwise relative position.
+    **Subsource**: Identifies a sub-category within the source.

 Identifiers as a URN
 --------------------

-The FDSN Source Identifier is a combination of the network, station, location, band, source and position codes into a Uniform Resource Name (URN) as defined by `RFC 3986 <https://www.ietf.org/rfc/rfc3986>`_.
+The FDSN Source Identifier is a combination of the network, station, location, band, source and subsource codes into a Uniform Resource Name (URN) as defined by `RFC 3986 <https://www.ietf.org/rfc/rfc3986>`_.
 The pattern of the source identifier URN is as follows: